daniellecox/style-guide-guide/design.md

 ## Avoid Interruptions
 Interruptions cause frustration and annoyance, and prevent people from focusing on what they are interested in.
 Design your plugin so that it stays out of the way when it is not in use, and does not surprise when it is in use.
 Use notifications with restraint, always avoid spontaneously popping up dialogs without user intent, and avoid disruptive feedback mechanisms like message dialogs

-## Use Industry Best Practices
-Tool behavior should matches expected patterns, and the behavior should remain consistent across versions.
-Follow best practices for code organization, design patterns, and naming conventions.
-Developer guides, documenation, release notes, and readmes should be in expected locations.

 ## Invest Time and Effort in Sample Creation
 Samples should be easy to use (compile and run), easy to comprehend, and easy to integrate and customize.
 Show users how to interoperate between samples.